 2. Start Sharing

-It’s not unreasonable to think you could earn a substantial income every month running errands, renting a spare room, or even dog sitting.
-After all, the average Airbnb host can pay for 81% of their rent or mortgage each month just by offering one bedroom for use on this popular room-sharing site.
+It’s not unreasonable to think you could earn a substantial income every month running errands, listing a spare room, or even dog sitting.
+After all, the average Airbnb host can pay for 81% of their rent or mortgage each month just by listing one bedroom for use on this popular room-sharing site.

 3. Clear the Clutter